elastisys/compliantkubernetes/docs/operator-manual/qa.md

     * Feature is well-understood and aligned in marketing, sales, product and operations
     * Feature is clearly covered by ToS
     * Feature is implemented using a stable upstream API
-    * Feature is used by at least 2 customers
+    * Feature is used by at least 2 application developers
     * Feature generates a manageable number of service tickets, whether questions or change orders
     * Feature has well understood packaging and pricing
     * Feature can be billed easily